 “Amelia Earhart Day was a great opportunity for me to engage young women with an interest in science, and for them to learn more about what a chemist actually does.” ~ Natalie Crist, UH-Hilo Chemistry Instructor

-Zonta Club of Hilo – Women in STEM Scholarship
+Zonta Club of Hilo – Women in STEM Award

-The recipient of Zonta Club of Hilo’s Women in STEM Scholarship is automatically entered for additional scholarships at the Zonta District and International levels.
+The recipient of Zonta Club of Hilo’s Women in STEM Award is automatically entered for additional awards at the Zonta District and International levels.

 Zonta International – Amelia Earhart Fellowship ($10,000)

-The Amelia Earhart Fellowships are awarded annually to up to 35 women pursuing Ph.D./doctoral degrees in aerospace engineering and space sciences.
+The Amelia Earhart Fellowship was established in 1938 in honor of famed pilot and Zontian Amelia Earhart.
+The US$10,000 Fellowship is awarded annually to up to 30 women pursuing Ph.D./doctoral degrees in aerospace engineering and space sciences.
 It may be used at any university or college offering accredited post-graduate courses and degrees in these fields.
-Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record conducting research applied to aerospace engineering or space sciences are eligible.

 Amelia Earhart